UPDATE: Researching Irish Law

 Article 73 of the 1922 Constitution carried all previous UK law forward into Irish law, which explains why some pre-1922 UK statutes are still in force in Ireland.
 A similar provision is found in Article 50 of the 1937 Constitution.

 The President is the directly elected Head of State but his/her powers are largely ceremonial.
 The President normally acts on the advice (instructions) of the Government.
 The Oireachtas (Parliament) consists of two Houses – the directly elected Dáil and indirectly elected Seanad.
-The Government is the Executive and consists of the Taoiseach (Prime Minister) and Ministers.
-The most significant courts are the High Court and the Supreme Court.
+The Government is the executive and consists of the Taoiseach (Prime Minister) and ministers.
+The most significant courts are the High Court, the Court of Appeal and the Supreme Court.
 Descriptions of the powers of each of the institutions are available at the following sites:

 - Government in Ireland (Citizens’ Information site)